spaade/Spaade/README.md

 [![Linkedin Badge](https://img.shields.io/badge/-Gustavo%20Toledo-blue?style=social&logo=Linkedin&logoColor=blue&link=www.linkedin.com/in/gustaavo-toledo)](https://www.linkedin.com/in/gustaavo-toledo/) [![Twitter Badge](http://img.shields.io/badge/-@GustaavoToledo-1ca0f1?style=social&logo=twitter&logoColor=blue&link=https://twitter.com/GustaavoToledo)](https://twitter.com/GustaavoToledo)

-I am a second year System Analysis associates student at [Faculdade de Tecnologia de São Paulo](http://www.fatecsp.br/), Brazil.
-Apart from that I worked as a Angular and Node developer at Grupo Memorial.
-Developed an intern framework using Angular, [Trello](https://trello.com/home) integration using Automate.io, [Iugu](shorturl.at/artM1) integration using Node and Nest, and a lot more.
-Then worked as an Angular/Node developer at Blogudev using AWS as cloud platform where I developed some CRUDS and inplement API tests and monitoring at postman.
-Nowadays working at IBM as an Application Developer.
+Just a person who solve problems.

+I started my carrer as an Application Developer working as a volunteer at my college by rebuilding their website using React and leading two other colleagues.
+Then I got my first opportunity to work as a professional.

+At Grupo Memorial I was hired with the purpose of bringing technology to their branch.
+Made part of a project that was basically a new intern ERP developed with Angular and Node.
+Helped implemention of Scrum basis by building an integration with Trello to manage tickets and projects.
+Developed an intern framework using Angular.
+Also developed financial webservices integrating Iugu with our intern ERP

+Then joined Blogudev where I was part of a project called lodIO that was a professional streaming platform for online events.
+Developed CRUD's and microservices with AWS.
+Also I developed API tests and API monitoring at Postman.

+Most recently I got hired by IBM to work with their team at Santander.

 - Currently growing my skillset in Node and JavaScript/TypeScript libraries.
 - Studying Java.